Physician-assisted dying

 The BMA believes that any legislation to permit physician-assisted dying should be based on an ‘opt-in’ model, so that only those doctors who positively choose to participate are able to do so.
 Doctors who opt in to provide the service should also be able to choose which parts of the service they are willing to provide (eg assessing eligibility and/or prescribing and/or administering drugs to eligible patients).

 Any legislation on assisted dying should not include a standard conscientious objection clause as found in legislation on abortion and assisted reproduction.
-The BMA believes that, if assisted dying were legalised, doctors should be able to refuse to carry out any activities that are directly related to assisted dying (such as assessing capacity, or determining life-expectancy, specifically to assess eligibility for assisted dying) for any reason.
+The BMA believes that, if assisted dying were legalised, doctors should be able to decline to carry out any activities that are directly related to assisted dying (such as assessing capacity, or determining life-expectancy, specifically to assess eligibility for assisted dying) for any reason.
 Therefore, there should be a general right to object which does not need to be based on matters of conscience.

 Protection from discrimination and abuse